-If you’d like more help, check out my course: How to Write a Novel: From Idea to First Draft to Finished Manuscript.
+If you’d like more help, check out my book: How to Write a Novel: From Idea to Book

 Is research really necessary?